THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Baby Step #3b: Save For A House Down Payment

-This step isn’t listed as part of the original steps, but has been added by Dave and others.
+The Dave Ramsey Baby Steps program doesn’t officially list this as part of the original seven baby steps, but has been added by Dave and others.

 This step is for those looking to buy a house.